Consensys/quorum/docs/Features/dns.md

 resolved.

 ## Compatibility
-For Raft, the whole network must be on version 2.3.1 of Quorum for DNS to function properly; because of this, DNS must be explicitly enabled using the `--raftdnsenable` flag.
+For Raft, the whole network must be on version 2.4.0 of Quorum for DNS to function properly.
+DNS must be explicitly enabled using the `--raftdnsenable` flag for each node once the node has migrated to version 2.4.0 of Quorum The network can still run in fine when some nodes are in 2.4.0 version and some in older version as long as this feature is not enabled.
+For safe migration the recommended approach is as below:
-The network will support older nodes mixed with newer nodes if DNS is not enabled via this flag, and it is safe to enable DNS only on some nodes if all nodes are on at least version 2.3.1.
-This allows for a clear upgrade path.
+* migrate the nodes to `geth` 2.4.0 version without using `--raftdnsenable` flag
+* once the network is fully migrated, restart the nodes with `--raftdnsenable` to enable the feature

+Please note that in a partially migrated network  (where some nodes are on version 2.4.0 and others on lower version) **with DNS feature enabled** for migrated nodes, `raft.addPeer` should not be invoked with Hostname till entire network migrates to 2.4.0 version. `raft.addPeer` can still be invoked with IP address and network will work fine.